 Does 4 Stroke Engine Need Oil?

-Yes, a 4-stroke engine requires oil for lubrication.
+Yes, a four-stroke engine oil requires oil for lubrication.
 Unlike 2-stroke engines, the oil in a 4-stroke engine isn’t mixed with the fuel.
 Instead, it is housed in a separate compartment, the crankcase.
 The primary role of oil in a 4-stroke engine is to lubricate the moving parts, reducing friction and wear.
 This helps to maintain efficient engine performance and prolongs its lifespan.
 The oil also serves as a coolant, helps to seal piston rings, and cleans the engine by removing debris and contaminants.

 How is a 2 Stroke Engine Lubricated?